First calls

 List your contacts

-The example below fetches the first 50 contacts of your shop:
+The example below fetches the first 50 contacts of your shop.
+The simplest way is to use the JavaScript SDK:

 Push a customer